chocolate cake with apricot filling

 1. Preheat the oven to 180C/350F/gas 4.
 Butter and flour or line with parchment a round 23cm (9in) cake tin.

 4. Pour the mix into the tin and bake for about 50 minutes, until the skewer inserted in the middle comes out clean.
-Cool in the tin for about 10 mins, then turn our upside down onto a greased cake rack.
+Cool in the tin for about 10 mins, then turn out upside down onto a greased cake rack.
 If you used parchment, don’t peel it off until completely cold.

 7. Place the milk and dark chocolate for the ganache in separate bowls, breaking them into little pieces.
 Put the cream and butter in a pan and bring to a boil.
 When it boils vigorously, pour 80g over the milk chocolate and the rest over the dark chocolate (you want the inside filling to be a bit thicker so it doesn’t spill over the sides).
-Leave to rest for a few minutes, then whip each lightly with a whisk.
+Leave to rest for a couple of minutes, then whip each lightly with a whisk.
 Leave for half an hour or so to thicken a bit.

 8. Pour or spoon the milk chocolate ganache over the apricot jam covered bottom half of the cake and spread evenly – not too much as it will find its space once sandwiched.
 Put the top back on, cut side to the ganache.
 Now pour the dark chocolate ganache over the top of the cake and smooth with a palette knife.
 The butter makes it shiny; the sides can be done by scraping ganache off the base and plastering to the sides.